lilianricaud/patterning-complexity/catchements.md

 ## Remaining questions
 - How can we create  "catchments in web of trust"
-- Differences between catchments and dissipative structures ?
+- Differences/Link between catchments and DISSIPATIVE STRUCTURES ?

 ## References

 Blain "catchments"

 http://bollier.org/shared-patterns-indigenous-culture-permaculture-and-digital-commons